ellennickles/xphoto-s23/README.md

 - unless otherwise directed, stow your phone away and mute any notificatiions unrelated to class;

 #### Absences
 Attendance is mandatory.
-If you think you will be absent, please contact me as before class unless circumstances make this truly impossible.
+If you think you will be absent, please contact me before class unless circumstances make this truly impossible.
 If you're feeling unwell, please know that I do not require any proof from a medical office, and I will excuse your absence.
 At most one (1) unexcused absence will be tolerated without affecting your grade.
 Any more than one (1) unexcused absence will result in a lowering of your final grade by one whole grade for each unexcused absence.
 For example, two (2) unexcused absences will result in your highest possible grade being a B instead of an A. Three (3) unexcused absences will result in your highest possible grade being a C and so on.
 Five (5) unexcused absences would result in an automatic F for the course.

 #### Lateness
 You are expected to arrive to class on time and be ready to start at 10:40am ET.
 An unexcused lateness of ten (10) minutes or more is equivalent to half (1/2) of one absence.
 Two (2) late arrivals will count as one (1) unexcused absence.